valeriansaliou/sonic/INNER_WORKINGS.md

 When most users input text to a computer system using an actual keyboard, they make typos and mistakes.
 A nice property of a good search system should be that those typos can be forgiven and accurate search results still come up for the bogus user query.
 Sonic implements a data structure that lets it correct typos or autocomplete incomplete words.

 For instance, if our index has the word `english` but the user, for some reason, inputs `englich`, Sonic would still return results for `english`.
-Similarly, if the user inputs an incomplete word eg. `eng`, Sonic would expand this word to `english`, if there was no or not enough exact matches for `eng` of course.
+Similarly, if the user inputs an incomplete word eg. `eng`, Sonic would expand this word to `english`, if there were no or not enough exact matches for `eng` of course.

 The store system responsible for such a feat is the FST ([Finite-State Transducer](https://en.wikipedia.org/wiki/Finite-state_transducer)).
 It can be grossly compared to a graph of characters, where nodes are characters and edges connect those characters to produce words.